gwleuverink/bundle/docs/local-modules.md

 </script>
 ```

-## Self evaluating exports
+## Self invoked exports

 **Beta**

-You can use this mechanism to immediatly execute some code or to bootstrap & import other libraries.
+You can use this mechanism to immediatly execute some code to, for example, bootstrap & import other libraries.

 Consider the following example the following file `resources/js/immediately-invoked.js`